 Monmouth Park to open thoroughbred meet Friday with fans

-Monmouth Park to open thoroughbred meet Friday with fansFILE - In this May 7, 2019, file photo, Dennis Drazin, the chief executive and chairman of Darby Development LLC, which operates Monmouth Park Racetrack, speaks at a press conference at the Oceanport, N.J.
+Monmouth Park Opens Horse RacingFILE - In this July 31, 2015, file photo, people watch as Triple Crown winner American Pharoah with Jorge Alvarez up trains at Monmouth Park in Oceanport, N.J.
 With the opening of the thoroughbred season at Monmouth Park just days away, chief executive Dennis Drazin knows the track will be beating the odds by just breaking even.
 The coronavirus pandemic has idled the New Jersey Shore track for two months.
-(AP Photo/Wayne Parry, File)
+(AP Photo/Mel Evans, File)

 With the opening of the thoroughbred season at Monmouth Park days away, chief executive Dennis Drazin knows the odds are against the track making a profit.